cloudfoundry-attic/cf-openstack-validator/docs/openstack_configurations.md

 ## Using nova-networking

 By default, the OpenStack uses neutron for networking since version 28.
 If you require nova-networking, switch on `openstack.use_nova_networking: true` to turn on compatibility mode in the CPI.
 Be aware that future OpenStack versions will remove this API at some point.
 See [documentation on bosh.io](http://bosh.io/docs/openstack-nova-networking.html) for additional information.

+## Ignoring server availability zones

+BOSH will attempt to create volumes in a Cinder availability zone with the same name as the availability zone of the server that the volume is being created for.
+If your Cinder and Nova availability zones do not have symmetrical names, this will lead to volume creation failures.

+The OpenStack Validator will fail the `Your OpenStack using the CPI can create a disk in same AZ as VM` spec with an error message similar to `OpenStack API Bad Request (Invalid input received: Availability zone 'nova-zone' is invalid)`.

+BOSH can be told to ignore server availability zones by setting the `ignore_server_availability_zone` CPI property to `false`; the OpenStack Validator will pass this setting through if configured in `validator.yml` as `openstack.ignore_server_availability_zone: false`.